cpiercedev/klipper_filament_scale/README.md

 - Now place an item with a known weight on the scale, and run `CALIB_SCALE_REF SCALE=*X* KNOWN_VALUE=*X*`
 - Copy the command from the output and run it, it should look like `CALIB_SCALE_OFFSET SCALE=*X* REF=*X*`

+- Use Get_Weight SCALE=x to get the current weight on the scale.
 # That's it, you are all set!